 Newtown is a very small borough located in the state of Pennsylvania.
 With a population of 2,222 people and seven constituent neighborhoods, Newtown is the 563rd largest community in Pennsylvania.
-Much of the housing stock in Newtown was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Newtown has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Newtown home prices are not only among the most expensive in Pennsylvania, but Newtown real estate also consistently ranks among the most expensive in America.

 Newtown is a decidedly white-collar borough, with fully 90.54% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Newtown is a borough of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Newtown who work in sales jobs (15.06%), management occupations (14.98%), and teaching (9.86%).

 And if you like science, one thing you'll find is that Newtown has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

 In addition, Newtown is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.